Imagine this...

 This electronic deception relates to an attacker creating a fake website.
 They will make it look like the original website to bait customers for their credit card details.

 With a fake website, they can reveal the credit card numbers of your customers.
-They can also gain access to personal details belonging to customers, such as bank account details.
+They can also access personal details belonging to customers, such as bank account details.

 For instance, the bogus website can be called amaz0n.com.
 They use the number "0" instead of the letter "O".